Troubleshooting

 Error 500 Server Error: We're sorry! …

 This error page is displayed by Nette in production mode.
-If you are seeing it on a developer machine, switch to developer mode.
+If you see it on your development machine, switch to developer mode, and Tracy will display a detailed report.

-One of the most common reasons is an outdated cache.
-While Nette cleverly automatically updates the cache in development mode, in production mode it focuses on maximizing performance, and clearing the cache after each code modification is up to you.
-Try to delete temp/cache.
+One of the most common reasons for a 500 error is an outdated cache.
+While Nette smartly updates the cache automatically in development mode, in production mode, it focuses on maximizing performance, and clearing the cache after each code modification is your responsibility.
+Try deleting temp/cache.

 Error #[\ReturnTypeWillChange] attribute should be used